Group flow - what!?

 To achieve a state of flow, challenges and skills need to be in the right balance.
 If the task is too difficult, achieving flow can be challenging, while a task that is too easy may feel insignificant and even boring.
 In group flow, tasks can become easier through collaboration, and maintaining flow may require new challenges.

-Although it is thought that immersing oneself in group work requires time and familiarity among team members, the emergence of group flow does not necessarily require deep knowledge of other team members, but flow can be achieved quite quickly.
+Although it is thought that immersing oneself in group work requires time and familiarity among team members, the emergence of group flow does not necessarily require deep knowledge of other team members, instead flow can be achieved quite quickly.
 Flow can be experienced in various types of groups, and its emergence can be promoted research-based tips.

 Flow has been observed to not only enhance performance but also improve a group's happiness and positivity.
 Group flow has also been found to support risk-taking, for example.
 But is flow always beneficial?
 Read the article below and find out more